myparcelnl/woocommerce/README.md

 # WooCommerce MyParcel
-Welcome to the WooCommerce MyParcel repository on GitHub.
+Welcome to the WooCommerce MyParcel BE repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 This WooCommerce extension allows you to export your orders to the MyParcel [Backoffice].
 Single orders exports as well as batch exports are possible.

 > :warning: **Note**: A MyParcel API key is required for this plugin.
-You can [generate one](https://myparcelnl.github.io/woocommerce/#2_A:~:text=API%20instellingen) in your [Backoffice].
+You can [generate one](https://myparcelbe.github.io/woocommerce/#2_A:~:text=API%20instellingen) in your [Backoffice].

 * [Main features](#main-features)
 * [Manual](#manual)